jsromerop/Data_Science_Learning_Projects/README.md

-# Exploratory-Data-Analysis-EDA-with-Pandas-and-Python
+# Data Science Learning Projects
+These are differents Data Science Project that I have did to practice:

-Exploratory Data Analysis EDA with Pandas and Python
+Exploratory Data Analysis With Python and Pandas Pandas Python Library for Beginners in Data Science